Cheukting/rasa_workshop/README.md

 # Step Into the AI Era: Chatbots that know if you are angry

+In this workshop, we will try to build a chatbot that will ask for the user's contact details (compile to GDPR) and feedback of an event that they may have attended.

 ## Install Rasa and set up the environment